 Support Letters for immigration from friends and family are a key piece of any spousal sponsorship application.
 Think of it as a backup to the main Spousal Sponsorship Letter written by the sponsor.

-A support letter written by family or friends provides further evidence that your relationship with your sponsored spouse is genuine.
+A support letter for immigration written by family or friends provides further evidence that your relationship with your sponsored spouse is genuine.
 While it doesn’t have to be quite as structured as the spousal sponsorship letter, the support letter from family and friends has to be written the right way.

 Because IRCC immigration officials will go through it, word by word and fact by fact, looking for inconsistencies with the spousal sponsorship letter as well as checking for facts that don’t square with your application’s supporting documentation.